 One of the most surprising realities about Part 107 is that an applicant for a remote pilot certificate is not required to have any previous aviation experience, or any formal instructions on how to fly a drone, prior to taking the test.
+To obtain a remote pilot certificate from the FAA, a person has to be at least 16 years old, pass an aeronautical knowledge test, and pass a TSA security screening.
 This is unlike the requirements for any other FAA pilot certificates, which all require not only experience flying an aircraft, but also requires either formal training or evaluation by a flight instructor.

 Understanding the regulations is an ongoing effort